...

 This visa will only be granted to a child under the age of 18 if one of the following conditions is met:

-We might not grant this visa if it is not in the best interests of an applicant under 18.
+This visa will not be granted if it is not in the best interests of an applicant under 18.